Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Related Work

 \subsection{Positioning of the Present Study}

-Despite this growing research, the use of copulas to combine machine-learning risk scores from separate clinical and genomic sources remains largely unexplored in oncology.
-Most breast cancer prognosis studies either combine clinical and genomic variables into a single feature set or use linear or additive methods to predict risk, assuming simple relationships.
-Previous copula work in biomedicine has focused on modeling survival outcomes, metastasis, or multiple biomarkers \citep{shih1995copula,gasparini2022natural,zhang2017mixture}, not on merging ML risk scores.
+Despite this growing literature, the use of copulas to combine machine-learning risk scores from separate clinical and gene-expression sources remains largely unexplored in oncology.
+Most breast cancer prognosis studies either combine clinical and molecular variables into one feature set or use linear or additive strategies to combine model outputs, thereby assuming relatively simple relationships between views.
+Previous copula work in biomedicine has focused primarily on survival outcomes, metastasis, or biomarker dependence \cite{shih1995copula,gasparini2022natural,zhang2017mixture}, rather than on fusing machine-learning risk scores.

-This study addresses a gap by using parametric copulas (Gaussian, Clayton, and Gumbel) to analyze the empirical ranks of out-of-fold clinical and genomic machine learning risk scores in the METABRIC cohort.
-By modeling different types of dependence such as symmetric, lower-tail, and upper-tail, we show how clinical and genomic risks change together across the risk spectrum, especially in high-risk areas.
-This copula-based method forms joint risk groups that differ from those created by simply combining risk scores, and it helps identify subgroups with either similar high clinical and genomic risks or distinct risk profiles.
-To our knowledge, this is the first application of copula-based fusion to combine multimodal machine learning risk scores for breast cancer prognosis, providing a general approach to integrate different predictors in biomedical risk modeling.
+This study addresses that gap by using parametric copulas, including Gaussian, Clayton, Gumbel, and Frank families, to analyze the empirical ranks of out-of-fold clinical and gene-expression machine learning risk scores in the METABRIC cohort.
+By modeling different types of dependence, including symmetric dependence and lower- or upper-tail emphasis, we examine how clinical and gene-expression risks co-vary across the risk spectrum.
+This copula-based approach supports both a fused continuous score and descriptively interpretable joint score groups, allowing us to examine concordant and discordant risk patterns.
+To our knowledge, this is among the first applications of copula-based fusion to combine multimodal machine-learning risk scores for breast cancer prognosis, and it provides a general framework for integrating distinct predictive views in biomedical risk modeling.

-In the next section, we outline the background and methods behind our copula-based approach to combining clinical and genomic machine learning risk scores.
+In the next section, we outline the probabilistic and statistical tools underlying our copula-based approach to combining clinical and gene-expression machine learning risk scores.